-Pip is currently the director of the Grace Gawler Cancer Survivorship and Wellness Institute P/L, where apart from running the websites, his focus is on 55plus wellness, a service to help people age wisely using the latest science and knowhow.
+Pip is currently the director of the Grace Gawler Cancer Survivorship and Wellness Institute P/L, where apart from running the websites, his focus is on 55plus wellness, a service to help people age wisely using the latest science and knowhow, and Gut Health Tasmania.

 Pip has worked with Grace since 2010.
 He initiated programs such as Prostate Mates

 Pip and Grace Gawler were married in 2016.

 Background: Trained in Physical Education at Melbourne University, Pip specialised in Outdoor Education.
 After leaving teaching in the late 70s, he established the Ulladulla Windsurfing School, built and managed a ski lodge in the NSW Alps.
 He taught skiing in winter, white-water canoeing and kayaking in spring and windsurfing in summer.

 Pip later started an outdoor adventure company called Wilderness Awareness, which helped participants build a deep connection with nature, a forerunner to eco-adventures.
 It was called Wilderness Adventures of the Heart in Nature.

 USA: While living in America, Pip taught Alpine skiing and snowboarding at a northern California resort.
 He was also a ski mountain guide on a 4000 metre mountain in Northern California.
 In summer he was a kayak and white water rafting guide.